nokxs/TestIo/README.md

     // This test checks if Shelly_2 is switched on, when Shelly_1 is switched on. it("switches both shellies on", () => {

-        // The test function loads the IoBroker script for the test and unloads it again after the test test("../../path/to/iobroker/script", () => {
+        // The check function loads the IoBroker script for the test and unloads it again after the test check("../../path/to/iobroker/script", () => {

             // simulate that Shelly_1 is switched on jsMock.on.trigger("shelly.0.Shelly_1.Relay0.Switch", {